gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 **Step 1:** Connected to the Café Web Server host EC2 instance by using SSH

+       For Mac/Linux Users:
+          * Download and save the labsuser.pem file

 **Task 4:** Analyzed the CloudTrail logs by using Athena

 **Challenge:** Identify the hacker